omarmokrani97/SeisInsight-Synthetic-2D-Seismic-Section-Generator/README.md

 - Output: Generates seismic section consists of numerous traces with location given along the x-axis and two-way traveltime.
 Also provides a table containing geophone positions, distances,and the time of arrival of direct waves, reflections, and first refractions.

-- Visualization: Provides visualizations of synthetic seismic section based on user inputs.
+- Visualization: Provides visualizations of synthetic seismic section and subsurface cross section based on user inputs.

 - Flexibility: Allows users to adjust parameters and visualize the impact on synthetic seismic wave propagation.